the-volunteer-network/the-volunteer-network.github.io/docs/current-state.md

 ## Current State
 - The Opportunity screen is not functional.
 It displays a search bar that needs to be implemented.
-- There is no way to add an organization with its respective address when clicking on the info button.
+- There is no ability to add an organization with its respective address when clicking on the info button.
 - The map doesn't move to display the location selected on screen.
 - The save button in the profile screen may need to be hidden when not in use.
 - Clicking on a single organization in the search organization fragment is not currently implemented.